Neocognitron

 features that the S-planes were detecting were similar.
 This tuning process

-is evident in several areas of the network architecture and processing equations.
 The weights on connections to S-cells are determined by a training process.
 Unlike in many other network architectures

 (such as backpropagation), where each unit has a different weight vector,